ErwanBarbedor/Plume_-_TextEngine/doc/advanced.md

 Plume doesn't do any _type checking_: with the previously defined `foo`, `\foo bar` will just convert `bar` to `nil`, without error.

-You can also use any function as an annotation:
+You can also use any function as an annotation, using tables `plume.annotations` and `plume.local_annotations`.

 ```plume
 ${